dtcenter/METdataio/docs/Users_Guide/load_data.rst

                   - METdataio sets default to False if this element is absent

-    *The following elements are used to define the format of multiple input data directories that are (optionally) organized by datetime*
+    *The following elements are used to define the format of multiple input data directories that are (optionally) organized by datetime.*

          .. dropdown:: date_list